jerryxh/wp-ecommerce-compare-products/readme.txt

 == Description ==

 The Compare Products extension for WP e-Commerce gives a product comparison feature that you'd only expect to find on the big corporate e-commerce sites.

 Compare Products uses your existing WP e-Commerce Product Categories and Product Variations to create Product Feature Sets that can be assigned to each and every product to create a feature comparison table.

 This allows users to firstly add products to a compare widget basket, then at the click of a mouse the chosen products can be viewed in a state-of-the-art comparison table.

 Chosen products are compared side-by-side, feature by feature, price-by-price.
 Discard products from the table at the click of a mose as you hone in on the product that is the one for you.
 Save the comparison as a PDF or print it.

 = Key Features =
-* Get a taste for what it is like to be able to style and set the layout of every element of this plugins front end output from the admin panel.
 * Create the perfect layout and look for your compare features without touching the theme or plugin code.
 * Theme updates and changing a theme does not affect the layout and styles you create.
 It is all in the plugin, independent of the theme.
 * In Window Comparison page and the scrolling comparison table that will wow your users.
 * Create unique Comparison feature set for a group of products by using existing WP e-Commerce Product Categories and Variations.
 * Add or create completely new comparable feature sets independent to your existing WP e-Commerce Product Categories and Variations.
 * Works with any Theme that has the WP e-Commerce plugin installed and activated.
 * On install all of your existing Product Categories are auto created as Compare Categories
 * On install all of your existing Product Variations are auto created as Compare Features.
 * Add custom Comparable Features.
-* Fully tested and optimized for all legacy browsers on IOS and WindowsXP to Windows8, including IE7 to IE10.
+* Fully tested and optimized for all legacy browsers on IOS, Windows and IE9 to IE11.
 * Fully tested and optimized for all iPads, Android, Kindle and Google Tablets
 * Fully tested and optimized for IOS and Android Mobile platforms.

+= Featuring Sass (Simply Awesome Stylesheets) =

+* All the front end style display is created via [Sass](http://sass-lang.com/) #dynamic {stylesheets}.
+* Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+* Sass loads and renders much faster in all browers.
+* Sass #dynamic {stylesheets} allows you to edit the plugins front end layout and display without touching the code.
+* This plugins backend admin panels are created in Sass.

 = Mobile Responsive App style admin interface =

 * 100% compatible with WordPress v4.0 admin interface.
 * Backward compatibility to WordPress v3.8.0
-* App style admin inteface.
+* Sass app style admin inteface.
 * Admin interface is optimized for mobiles and tablets.

 = a3rev Plugins Lite & Pro Version Admin Interface =